joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 == Emission <subsec:code:emission>

 Just before emission, at the end of the _Code Phase_, we have constructed a language-agnostic representation of the Excel computation.
 The final challenge is to convert this abstract model into concrete compilable code.
 In this thesis, we chose C\# for the target or destination language.
 In this subsection, we briefly cover the Roslyn API to explain what it does.
-Then we dive into the code generation and explain how we map the code: a pretty straightforward process.
+Then we dive into the code generation and explain how we map the code: a straightforward process.
 Finally, we discuss some of the subtleties needed to make the project actually compile.

 === Roslyn API
 The Roslyn API is an open-source .NET compiler platform developed by Microsoft.
 It exposes the whole compiler process, from internal data structures to transformations, to the programmer and let's the programmer use the compiler within the C\# language itself.

 Like we spoke about earlier, the Roslyn API is incredible flexible and expressive.
 However, this flexibility comes at a price since it demands explicit syntax and is able to produce invalid C\# code when misconfigured.
-While there are helper APIs to combat this issue, they are still very primitive and expressive and allow for uncompilable code.
+While there are helper APIs to combat this issue, they are still very primitive, verbose, and allow for uncompilable code.
 Hence, we rely on the stricter semantics the _Code Layout Model_ grants.

 It is important to emphasize that Roslyn, by design, does not improve the code generated by the layout model.
 We only define what it has to output and it renders this to a source file.
 This places the burden of correctness on the layout model and the transformations leading up to emission.
 This design choice ensures transparency and reusability: every optimization, transformation, or refactoring is explicit in the layout or preceding passes, and not hidden inside the emission step for a specific language.
 This step does, however, apply some language-specific transformations.
 It does this on the Roslyn syntax tree as it is being generated, such as choosing for one-liner if-statements instead of full bodied if-statements or making sure the latest language features are being used.

 === Mapping
 Translating from the _Code Layout Model_ to the Roslyn syntax tree is fairly straightforward.
 Statements and expressions are recursively mapped to Roslyn’s corresponding syntax nodes.
-For many constructs, this pretty direct, and not much work is needed.
+For many constructs, this direct, and not much work is needed.
 For example, a list initialization in the layout model becomes an object creation with a collection initializer in C\#.
-For others, such as properties and functions, we need to see if optimizations can be made to the code layout, such as using onliners with expression bodies versus full scoped bodies.
+For others, such as properties and functions, we need to see if optimisations can be made to the code layout, such as using onliners with expression bodies versus full scoped bodies.

 Furthermore, we rely on a few helper methods from the _Code Layout Model_ to create constructors for types, as they are not explicitly defined in the model but rather derived from the settable data in the structures.